ctokheim/PrimerSeq/README.md

 * [Sam-JDK](http://picard.sourceforge.net/) handles BAM/SAM files ([Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html), [MIT](http://opensource.org/licenses/MIT))
 * [BigWig API](http://code.google.com/p/bigwig/) extracts regions from a BigWig file ([LGPL v2.1](http://www.gnu.org/licenses/lgpl-2.1.html))

+If you only intend to run PrimerSeq then you do **NOT** need to obtain the external Java APIs since they are bundled with the jar files found in the bin directory.

 Problems?
 =========